ochorocho/kap-nextcloud/README.md

 * Configure lifetime of a share
 * Works with Kap 3

-:warning: Removed support for for kap 2
+:warning: Removed support for Kap 2

 ## Share